 Control of firearms is crucial in the fight against crime, and the EU has taken several measures to complement the work of Member States in addressing the risk of criminal use of firearms.

 The EU is uniquely placed to help disrupt criminal markets through its laws and funding streams, through police and customs cooperation and engagement with third countries and international organisations.
-The Commission has now published a comprehensive blueprint [215 KB] for Europe to act together in protecting the legal sale and ownership of firearms, and preventing gun-related crime.
+On 21 October 2013 the Commission adopted a comprehensive blueprint [215 KB] for Europe to act together in protecting the legal sale and ownership of firearms, and preventing gun-related crime.

 Firearms are the lifeblood of organised crime in Europe as elsewhere in the world.
 They facilitate the trade in illegal drugs and trafficking in human beings .
 The supply of stolen, smuggled and converted replica guns fuels urban gang conflict.
 Europe has some of the toughest rules on firearms in the world, including a general ban on the civilian sale of automatic rifles.